evenfound/even-go/README.md

-# EVEN Node Reference Go Implementation
+# even-go: EVEN node service implementation on Go

 The even-go repository is the node sevice implementation on Go and the embodiment of the EVEN network specification.